TapendraBaduwal/TapendraBaduwal/README.md

-Hi there 👋
-I am Tapendra Baduwal.
-I am fascinated about Data Science ,  Machine Learning, Computer Vision, and Natural Language Processing.
+Hi there 👋 I am Tapendra Baduwal currently working in the field of Artificial Intelligence,Machine learning,Data science,Business Intelligence,Entrepreneurship in IT.